 Importance of Diastolic Function

 The heart is designed to be a supple, elastic muscle that fills with blood easily at low pressure.
 As the heart muscle stiffens or relaxes too slowly or incompletely, blood and pressure can get backed up leading to impaired heart function and symptoms.

 Diastolic dysfunction can worsen overall prognosis, depending on how severe it is, so it is important to get treated by a cardiologist.

-Regular physical activity of up to 30 minutes a day (after checking with your doctor) is one of the best ways to reduce diastolic dysfunction – and in many patients exercise can serve as a cure for this condition.
+Regular physical activity of up to 30 minutes a day (after checking with your doctor) is one of the best ways to reduce several of the conditions that can cause diastolic dysfunction.

 Diastolic Heart Failure

-Long-standing and worsening diastolic function can often lead to heart failure.
-This condition is known as diastolic heart failure (DHF) or "heart failure with normal ejection fraction" (HFNEF).
-In such patients, diastolic dysfunction is the underlying cause of the congestive failure and causes the symptoms and signs of heart failure, normal or near normal left ventricular (LV) ejection fraction (EF), and evidence of diastolic dysfunction (e.g. abnormal left ventricular filling and elevated filling pressures).
-Up to 50 percent of patients with diastolic heart failure have a normal or near normal left ventricular ejection fraction.
+Long-standing and worsening diastolic function can often lead to diastolic heart failure.
+This condition is known as diastolic heart failure (DHF) or "heart failure with preserved ejection fraction" (HFPEF).
+In such patients, diastolic dysfunction is the underlying cause of the ventricular failure and causes the symptoms and signs of heart failure, in the presence of normal or near normal ventricular systolic or pumping function.
+As the conditions that cause diastolic dysfunction are increasingly common, nearly half of all patients with heart failure have diastolic heart failure.